Niagara eateries want relief from COVID sanctions | News Now

 Representing dozens of Niagara restaurants and bars, Mark Wood of 40 Public House in Grimsby, is leading a battle he says needs to be fought in order for sheer survival of many eateries.

-Citing the lengthy list, Wood says, “These good people are joining me to have one voice to help correct an injustice.”
+Citing the lenthy list, Wood says, “These good people are joining me to have one voice to help correct an injustice.”

 The injustice, he says, is restaurants have been unfairly targeted for increased sanctions and he says data the Region already has support this claim.

-At Monday night’s meetings of Grimsby and Lincoln council, both passed a motion in support of reconsideration of the Section 22 sanctions with officials from both municipalities confirming zero COVID-19 positives have originated at a restaurant in their communities.
+At Monday night’s meetings of Grimsby and Lincoln council, both passed a motion in support of reconsideration of the Section 22 sanctions with officials from both municipalities confirming zero COVID-19 postives have originated at a restaurent in their communities.

 “In my opinion, the medical officer of health broke with protocol,” said Grimsby Mayor Jeff Jordan, noting, in the past, Hirji would provide his advice on various topics to regional council and the elected officials “made the final call”.